- Contact Us

 Step 1: Gentlemen, Start Your Scanners...

-ATTENDEES: Head on over to the New Products Showcase, located at the east end of the upper south hall.
+ATTENDEES: Head on over to the New Products Showcase, located in the Sky Bridge.
 There is a shuttle stop very close to the showcase.
 Find one of the "Free Scanner Pickup" booths located around the showcase.

 EXHIBITORS: Want to feature your products in the New Products Showcase?
 Head on over to the registration form and get your products signed up!
 If you didn't already know, your first product registration is free – so there's really no excuse NOT to.